SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 # But how does it work?

 Check out the ["How Mosh works" section on its website](https://mosh.org/#techinfo)!
 I can't hope to explain all of it here.
-It has a really good explanation, and if you want the juicy details there's a paper and everything.
+It has an in-depth explanation, and if you want the juicy details there's a paper and everything.